 Allen keys work like most other screwdrivers and wrenches but with a few nuances.
 You can use them by placing one of the ends inside a fastener with a hexagonal socket head and turning it.
 Turning the Allen key clockwise will tighten the fastener, whereas turning it counterclockwise will loosen or remove the fastener.

-1. Pick the right size of Allen Wrench Key Head.
+- Pick the right size of Allen Wrench Key Head.

-3. You should always use the Allen keys at right angles (90 Degrees) when turning either way.
-Please rotate the Allen key gently to avoid any damage to the screw heads.
+- Rotate the Allen key gently to avoid any damage to the screw heads.

 Comments